Legislation Details

 (k) Any other location properly designated by the City Solicitor or District Attorney of Philadelphia.

-(3) No employee or agent engaged in official duties at a Safe Community Place shall have the authority to consent to permitting a law enforcement officer to enter a nonpublic area of the facility for the purpose, or in furtherance, of an operation executed in whole or part by federal authorities or out-of-state authorities that seeks:
+(3) No employee or agent engaged in official duties at a Safe Community Place shall have the authority to consent to permitting a law enforcement officer to enter a nonpublic area of the facility.
+The designated City Designee for a Safe Community Place shall be the sole authorized individual responsible for communicating with a law enforcement officer regarding any request for entry into a nonpublic area of the facility and for informing such officer of the policies of this Section.

 (4) Agencies and Departments, as designated by the Mayor, are authorized to identify property that has been, and is likely to be used by, immigration enforcement.
 Each identified City-owned or controlled property shall have clear signage to this effect stating the following: “In nonpublic areas of this property, a judicial warrant is required for law enforcement activities and no voluntary consent may be solicited from any employee.”

-(6) Exclusive right of enforcement.
-The City Solicitor shall possess the exclusive right to bring a civil action in a court of competent jurisdiction against a person violating this Chapter.
+(8) Private right of action.
+The City Solicitor or any individual aggrieved by a violation of this Section or any entity a member of which is aggrieved by a violation of this Section may bring a civil action in a court of competent jurisdiction against a county, city, department or agency that employs a person violating this Section and no individual City employee or agent acting within the scope of their employment, and without authority as a City Designee shall be subject to liability under this subsection.
 The limitations period for a civil action brought pursuant to this Section shall be three (3) years from the date the complainant knew or should have known of the alleged violation.

 (a) An order requiring the county, city, department or agency to cease and desist the unlawful practice;